loociano/tamagotchi-tech-specs/index.md

 [tamagotch.org](http://tamagotch.org) aims at documenting the technical specifications of Tamagotchi toys, with focus on worldwide releases.
 This project is inspired by [this talk](https://www.youtube.com/watch?v=c4PkcZScBV8) by Natalie Silvanovich and her further work on Tamagotchis.

-Do you want to contribute or report a broken link?
-Please [open a pull request](https://github.com/loociano/tamagotch).
+Check out the [GitHub repo](https://github.com/loociano/tamagotc) to contribute or report a broken link.

 ## Original Series